IT Focus Area: Security

 5. Insider Threats

 Mobile devices can also facilitate threats from employees and other insiders.
-Malicious insiders can use a smartphone to misuse or misappropriate data by downloading large amounts of corporate information to the device’s secure digital (SD) flash memory card, or by using the device to transmit data via email services to external accounts, circumventing even robust monitoring technologies such as data loss prevention (DLP).
+Humans are the weakest link in any security strategy, and many employees have neither the knowledge, nor the time to track whether or not their devices have updated security software installed.
 The downloading of applications can also lead to unintentional threats.
 Most people download applications from app stores and use mobile applications that can access enterprise assets without any idea of who developed the application, how good it is, or whether there is a threat vector through the application right back to the corporate network.
 The misuse of personal cloud services through mobile applications is another issue; when used to convey enterprise data, these applications can lead to data leaks that the organization remains entirely unaware of.
+Not all insider threats are inadvertent; malicious insiders can use a smartphone to misuse or misappropriate data by downloading large amounts of corporate information to the device’s secure digital (SD) flash memory card, or by using the device to transmit data via email services to external accounts, circumventing even robust monitoring technologies such as data loss prevention (DLP).

 Mobile security threats will continue to advance as corporate data is accessed by a seemingly endless pool of devices, and hackers try to cash in on the trend.
 Making sure users fully understand the implications of faulty mobile security practices and getting them to adhere to best practices can be difficult.
 Many device users remain unaware of threats, and the devices themselves tend to lack basic tools that are readily available for other platforms, such as anti-virus, anti-spam, and endpoint firewalls.